brilam8/PINGapp/README.md

 # PING!

 An Android application, developed using Java and published on the Google Play Store, that analyzes one's network connection to specific servers across the world.
-In other words, PING! sends a ping to a server/IP address and displays the time that it takes for that ping to return to the sender.

 Put together using Android Studio.
 Incorporates butterknife to ease field and method binding of GUI elements.